sisso/rust-mud/docs/forums.md

 In a ideal use case, the full architecture need to be model in a way that all messages become events.
 Triggers respond to events.
 All player messages are basically a trigger listener.

+## Full trigger model

+Each input get added is a trigger.
+Each input convert into a command by a listener.
+Each command trigger actions.
+Each action trigger stuff (move room, create body if kill).
+Each stuff trigger a output.
+Each output is write to players.

 ## Sequential vs lazy triggers